Importance of Vitamin C in fighting cancer

 In addition to its own anti-cancer properties, Vitamin C has also been shown to increase the effectiveness of certain chemotherapy agents in fighting cancer.
-Examples include Cisplatin, Dacarbazine, Doxorubicin, and Paclitaxel, in addition to the anti-estrogen agent used in treating breast cancer, Tamoxifen [18-21].
-Another beneficial effect of Vitamin C is its ability to reduce the toxicity and side effects associated with chemotherapy.
-Intravenous high dose Vitamin C has, in fact, been shown to improve quality of life and lessen the side effects from chemotherapy and radiation in breast cancer patients.
+Examples include Cisplatin, Dacarbazine, Doxorubicin, and Paclitaxel, in addition to the anti-estrogen agent used in treating breast cancer, Tamoxifen.
+[18-21] Another beneficial effect of Vitamin C is its ability to reduce the toxicity and side effects associated with chemotherapy.
+Intravenous high dose Vitamin C has, in fact, been shown to improve quality of life and lessen the side effects of chemotherapy and radiation in breast cancer patients.

 In conclusion, high dose Vitamin C therapy remains controversial and not uniformly accepted as a reliable cancer treatment within mainstream medical dogma.
 Despite this, however, a positive view of this therapy combined with increasing evidence for its effectiveness is gathering momentum.
 There is agreement that high dose Vitamin C therapy is overall a very safe treatment in cancer patients.
 While concerns over interaction with chemotherapy are frequently expressed, studies have in fact shown that it is not only safe with most chemotherapeutic agents but that it also may improve the effectiveness and reduce the side effects of chemotherapy.